mattdiamond/Recorderjs/README.md

     rec.resume()

 **resume** will resume the recording if paused.
-Will raise the resume event
+Will raise the resume event.

     rec.setMonitorGain( gain )

 **setMonitorGain** will set the volume on what will be passed to the monitor.
 Monitor level does not affect the recording volume.
-Gain is an a-weighted value between 0 and 1
+Gain is an a-weighted value between `0` and `1`.

     rec.start()

 **start** will initalize the worker and begin capturing audio if the audio stream is ready.
-Will raise the start event when started.
+Will raise the `start` event when started.

     rec.stop()

 **stop** will cease capturing audio and disable the monitoring and mic input stream.
 Will request the recorded data and then terminate the worker once the final data has been published.
-Will raise the stop event when stopped.
+Will raise the `stop` event when stopped.

     rec.clearStream()

-**clearStream** will stop and delete the stream got from `initStream`, you will only ever call this manually if you have `config.leaveStreamOpen` set to true
+**clearStream** will stop and delete the stream got from `initStream`, you will only ever call this manually if you have `config.leaveStreamOpen` set to `true`.

 ---------